ufukozcantr/chat-app/readme.md

 http://www.chat-app.ml/

-Login this site and go to http://www.chat-app.ml/chat
+This site register and login after you go to http://www.chat-app.ml/chat

 You can write message